 To the original coastal Abnaki Indians, Mount Desert Island was known as “Pemetic” (the sloping land).
-Although the Abnaki's permanent villages were located on the mainland, they regularly fished and gathered shellfish from MDI in the warmer months.
+Historical accounts said that the Abnaki's permanent villages were located on the mainland and that they regularly fished and gathered shellfish from MDI in the warmer months.
 However, recent Archeological evidence supports just the opposite scenario.
 The more temperate coastal weather kept them in places like Mount Desert Island during winter months.
 In the spring, they ventured further inland to hunt and fish for the salmon in the rivers that were returning to spawn.
 (See Abbe Museum for this history.)
 The island got its current name from the French explorer Champlain who's ship ran aground here in 1604 AD.
 (Refer to the story about the “Spindle” on the Otter Cliff page.)
-Champlain was so struck by the appearnce of the mountains on the island that he named it "Isle des Monts Desert," or "Island of barren Mountains."
+Champlain was so struck by the appearance of the mountains on the island that he named it "Isle des Monts Desert," or "Island of barren Mountains."
 Today, MDI is best known as the home of Acadia National Park, where land and sea, mountains and shore, meet in a natural and spectacular setting.

 There are many people who are surprised to hear that there are actually only four official townships on the island.
 They are Bar Harbor, Mount Desert, Southwest Harbor and Tremont.
 Bar Harbor encompasses the sections of Eden (once the original name for Bar Harbor), Hulls Cove, Salisbury Cove and Town Hill.
 Mount Desert, although having no official town “center,” consists of Hall Quarry, Northeast Harbor, Otter Creek, Seal Harbor and Somesville.
 With Southwest Harbor comes Manset and Seawall.
 Bass Harbor, Bernard, Seal Cove, and West Tremont are part of the town of Tremont.
-To view a list of the various towns and villages, inluding those near Schoodic Peninsula, click on Towns & Villages of Acadia.
+To view a list of the various towns and villages, including those near Schoodic Peninsula, click on Towns & Villages of Acadia.